Bajaj Finance: Subsidiaries

-Financials

-In 2021, an analysis using Spearman's rank correlation coefficient was conducted to examine the relationship between revenue factors and non-performing assets (NPA) parameters in Indian non-banking financial companies.
-Specifically, when studying Bajaj Finance, it was observed that there existed a statistically significant positive correlation between revenue and gross NPA (P<0.04), profit after tax (PAT) and gross NPA (P<0.04), as well as return on assets (ROA) and gross NPA (P<0.005), with a negative correlation found in the latter case.

 Funding and investments

 The parent company, Bajaj Finserv, holds 52.49% of the total shares and has a controlling stake in the subsidiary.

 Investments

-In 2017-18, Bajaj Finance acquired a 12.6% stake in the mobile wallet company MobiKwik.
+In 2017–18, Bajaj Finance acquired a 12.6% stake in the mobile wallet company MobiKwik.

 In November 2022, Bajaj Finance acquired a 40% stake in Mumbai-based SnapWork Technologies for ₹93 crore.

 In October 2023, the company acquired a 26% stake in Hyderabad-based Pennant Technologies for ₹267.50 crore.

 Climate finance

 In November 2024, Bajaj Finance raised $400 million from International Finance Corporation to expand its climate finance operations in India.

 Regulatory

 In September 2022, the RBI included Bajaj Finance as one of the 16 NBFCs that are part of the NBFC-Upper Layer list.

 Compliance issues

 In November 2023, RBI banned the company from approving or distributing loans through two of its lending services, namely 'eCOM' and 'Insta EMI Card'.
 In an exchange filing in May 2024, the company announced that the RBI had lifted the said restrictions following remedial actions taken by the company.